-abundantlyqueer asked: surely the person involved with irene has to be kate? there are only three 'young female people' entitled to be addressed as 'your highness' - beatrice, eugenie, and kate. mycroft says 'delicate and potentially criminal' at a point where he believes there is no blackmail attempt. so where's the crime? adultery with the wife of the monarch or of the monarch's immediate line of sucession to the throne is a criminal offense - unprosecuted, but theoretically actionable.
+abundantlyqueer said: surely the person involved with irene has to be kate? there are only three 'young female people' entitled to be addressed as 'your highness' - beatrice, eugenie, and kate. mycroft says 'delicate and potentially criminal' at a point where he believes there is no blackmail attempt. so where's the crime? adultery with the wife of the monarch or of the monarch's immediate line of sucession to the throne is a criminal offense - unprosecuted, but theoretically actionable.

 Every time the question of the “young female person” and her true identity has come up so far, it’s turned into a debate over the definition of “posh.”
 (People have mince-pie-level feelings about that word.)